 The priority deadline for filing your FAFSA is March 2 if you are applying for the Cal Grant.
-Your community college may submit your GPA electronically, however, it is your student’s responsibility to ensure that the GPA Verification Form is postmarked by March 2nd.
+Your community college may submit your GPA electronically, however, it is the student’s responsibility to ensure that the GPA Verification Form is postmarked by March 2nd.
 Mark this date on your calendar!

 Additionally, the financial clearance deadline — please review the academic calendar for the clearance deadline each semester.
 Please contact the Student Accounts office at (800) 782-3382, ext.
 4371, prior to a new semester to confirm the next financial clearance deadline.

 As you navigate along the road to financial aid, questions may arise.
 We’ve attempted to answer many of those questions below.
-If other questions develop, or if issues arise that require assistance, please do not hesitate to contact the financial aid office for help.
+If other questions develop, or if issues arise that require assistance, please do not hesitate to contact the Financial Aid office for help.

 The FAFSA is submitted to the U.S. Department of Education.
 A copy of it will be sent to the schools that you list on the FAFSA application.